mars0i/pasta/README.md

 reached its maximum size, for example.

-My starting points on PEM are Rafal Bogacz, "A tutorial on the free-energy framework for modelling perception and learning", *Journal of Mathematical Psychology* 76 Part B, Feb.
+My starting points on PEM are Rafal Bogacz, "A tutorial on the free-energy framework for modeling perception and learning", *Journal of Mathematical Psychology* 76 Part B, Feb.
 2017, pp. 198-211, http://dx.doi.org/10.1016/j.jmp.2015.11.003, and Harriet Feldman and Karl Friston, "Attention, Uncertainty, and Free-Energy", *Frontiers in